docelic/amber-introduction/README.md

 Hello, World!
 The time is now <%= time %>.
 ```

-Templates are actually executing in the controller class.
+To recap, templates are executing directly in the controller method, but through that also as part of the controller object.
 If you do "<%= self.class %> in the above example, the response will be "PageController".
-So all the methods and variables you have on the controller are also available in views rendered from it.
+So in addition to seeing the invoked method's local variables, this also means that all the instance variables existing on the controller object are accessible in the templates.

 ## Template Languages<a name="template_languages"></a>